hkiang01/profile-decorator/README.md

 ## Design

-The decorate will collect the following information:
+The decorator will collect the following information:
 - name of function
 - filepath
 - line number